NCERA219: Swine Production Management to Enhance Animal Welfare

 Projected ParticipationView Appendix E: Participation

 PorkBridge® - Grow-Finish Educational Series annually address issues influencing pig health & welfare, space allocation & use, production & carcass measurements influencing economic and animal efficiency measures, as well as environmental control & management priorities.
 The PorkBridge® concept is in the tenth year and includes the following institutions: University of Minnesota, Iowa State University, University of Nebraska, South Dakota State University, Ohio State University, Purdue University, University of Illinois, Kansas State University, Michigan State University, University of Missouri, and North Carolina State University.
-Sessions are designed for accessibility across the U.S. and extend to other countries through the use of a toll-free telephone connection to expert speakers in topic areas.
+Sessions are designed for accessibility across the U.S. and extend to other countries using a toll-free telephone connection to expert speakers in topic areas.
 Participants receive a CD via U.S. mail one week before each session that contains a PowerPoint file that a noted expert will present over the phone on the appointed day.
 Participants' feedback indicates the delivery approach allows them to maintain nearly normal swine operation functions without travel, allows access for the entire farm crew in a single, lunch-time setting, and offers highly valued scientific information for a fraction of the cost of in-person attendance for the entire crew.

 Sow-Bridge® - Breeding Herd Educational Series annually addresses scientific approaches for breeding, lactation, and general breeding herd management to improve economic, health, production, welfare, and general animal management factors in U.S. and international swine herds.
 Using a format similar to PorkBridge® and a group of member universities as the guiding entity, swine breeding personnel are provided access to leading scientists from the NCERA committee and other allied individuals via a phone-based program using CD-based PowerPoint files for visuals.
 In its ninth year, the program has been met with great success among the participants as a method to deliver high-quality material in a cost-effective manner.